R-C101/Transformers_Applications/README.md

 How to run:

 To run these notebooks make sure you have the dependencies installed as mentioned in each notebook.
-Make sure you have enouggh bandwidth to use the models as they are quite large in size.
+Make sure you have enough bandwidth to use the models as they are quite large in size.

 Remove the "./" from the model name when running to download the model.